Janez Janša: Political career

-1990–1994: Foray into politics, Minister of Defence
+1990–1994: Foray into politics, minister of defence

 In 1989, Janša was involved in the founding of one of the first opposition parties in Slovenia, the Slovenian Democratic Union (SDZ) and became its first vice-president, and later president of the Party Council.
-Following the first free elections in May 1990 he became the Minister of Defence in Lojze Peterle's cabinet, a position he held during the Slovenian war for independence in June and July 1991.
-Together with the Minister of Interior Igor Bavčar, Janša was the main organizer of Slovenia's strategy against the Yugoslav People's Army.
+Following the first free elections in May 1990, he became the minister of defence in Lojze Peterle's cabinet, a position he held during the Slovenian war for independence in June and July 1991.
+Together with the Minister of Interior Igor Bavčar, Janša was the main organiser of Slovenia's strategy against the Yugoslav People's Army.

 In 1992, when the Slovenian Democratic Union broke into a liberal and a conservative wing, the leaders of the liberal fraction wanted to propose Janša as the compromise president of the party, but he refused the offer.
-After the party's final breakdown, he joined the Social Democratic Party of Slovenia (now called Slovenian Democratic Party) and remained Defence Minister in the center-left coalition government of Janez Drnovšek until March 1994.
+After the party's final breakdown, he joined the Social Democratic Party of Slovenia (now called Slovenian Democratic Party) and remained Defence Minister in the centre-left coalition government of Janez Drnovšek until March 1994.
 In May 1993, he was elected president of the Social Democratic Party of Slovenia, a position he has held ever since.